 Memento Mori

-Memento Mori is MAZi Architects’ longlisted proposal - among the final ten entries -for the City of Patras open competition for the first crematorium in Greece.
-The project frames the crematorium as an ecumenical place of memory, balancing ritual and technology through a restrained, elemental architectural language.
+Memento Mori is MAZi Architects’ proposal for the City of Patras open competition for the first crematorium in Greece, shortlisted among the final ten entries.
+The project conceives the crematorium as a contemporary place of memory - ecumenical in spirit, materially grounded, and carefully attuned to ritual, landscape, and transition.

 Patras, GR